Tomas-Bombau/Tomas-Bombau/README.md

 🏔️ I enjoy mountains  <br/>
 🐶 Dog lover  <br/>30% French.

-Where am I headed?
+### Where am I headed?
-My main goal is to become a true professional in the programming world, focusing primarily on the Front-end, which is what I am most passionate about.
+My main goal is to become a true professional in the programming world, focusing primarily on the Front-end, which is what I am most passionate about.Learn more technologies - Never stop creating new ideas.

 <img align="right" height="150" alt="GIF" src="https://i.pinimg.com/originals/e4/26/70/e426702edf874b181aced1e2fa5c6cde.gif" />
 ## I'm a Computer Science and Engineering Student

-- 👨‍💻 I’m currently learning on web development technologies like JavaScript, React etc.
-- 📚 I’m currently learning everything about Frontend and Backend technologies 😅
-- 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
-- ⚡ Fun fact: I love to play pool and snooker 🎱.

 ---